ArcBlock/forge-cli-handbook/src/7-working-with-blocklets/what-are-blocklets/index.md

 ---
-title: 'What are Blocklets'
+title: What are Blocklets
-description: 'What are Blocklets'
+description: What are Blocklets
 keywords: 'forge, forge-cli'
-author: 'wangshijun'
+author: wangshijun
-category: 'book'
+category: handbook
-layout: 'documentation'
+layout: documentation
 tags:
-  - 'forge'
+  - forge
 ---

 ## What are Blocklets